evcastelani/MolecularConformation.jl/docs/src/quick.md

 	sol.molecules[1].lde
 ```

-The other fields of `ConformationOutput` are self-explanatory and used to just to analyze the performance of the method.
+The last field of `ConformationOutput` is called `nop` which means `number of operations` and it is self-explanatory and used to just to analyze the performance of the method.

 ## About the solvers

-Currently, just one solver is available: `ClassicBP`
+Currently, just three solvers are available: `classicBP`, `classicBPOpt` and `quaternionBP`.